John Garrett Underhill Jr.

-John Garrett Underhill Jr. (August 7, 1915 – May 8, 1964), also known as Garrett Underhill and Gary Underhill, was Captain General Staff G2 World War II and received the Army Commendation Medal for meritorious service.
+John Garrett Underhill Jr. (August 7, 1915 – May 8, 1964), also known as Garrett Underhill and Gary Underhill, was a US Army Captain in the General Staff G2 during World War II and received the Army Commendation Medal for meritorious service.
 He was a Harvard graduate, linguist, and self-taught military affairs expert.
-For five years he was a military correspondent for Life magazine and helped to make their Foreign News Department one of the most knowledgeable centers of military intelligence in the world.
+For five years, he was a military correspondent for Life magazine and helped to make their Foreign News Department one of the most knowledgeable centers of military intelligence in the world.

 Biography

 John Garrett Underhill Jr. was born in Brooklyn, the son of John Garrett Underhill Sr. and Louisa Man Wingate, on August 7, 1915.
-His mother Louisa Man Wingate (1869–1927) was the daughter of General George Wood Wingate, who played a role in forming the National Rifle Association.
+His mother Louisa Man Wingate was the daughter of General George Wood Wingate, who played a role in forming the National Rifle Association.
 His mother died in 1927, when Underhill was only 12 years old.
 Underhill went on to study and graduate from Harvard College in 1937.
 In 1940 it was announced that Underhill was to wed Miss Patricia Semple Dunkerson, a graduate of Vassar College.
 They were married on June 12 that year at St. Bartholomew's Protestant Episcopal Church.

 Underhill served as a Technical Editor and later Chief Editor of the War Department's Military Intelligence Division between July 6, 1943 and May 1946.
 He was an expert in photography, enemy weapons, and related technical specialities.
 His role was recognized in a publication of the Memorial Church of All Angels in Twilight Park, Haines Falls, New York.
 "Report on the Red Army" was a lengthy report written by John Garrett Underhill Jr., under the pseudonym Garrett Underhill.
 The report was published on October 16, 1949.
 In the report it was noted how Garrett Underhill was a writer and editor, and served for 3 1/2 years on the War Department General Staff.
 It noted how he "is owner of a large private collection of Soviet small arms, acquired during a fifteen-year interest in foreign armaments."